To instruct Daniel please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Daniel Goodkin specializes in commercial dispute resolution across chambers’ core practice areas.
+Daniel Goodkin specialises in commercial dispute resolution across chambers’ core practice areas.

-He regularly acts as a junior on heavyweight litigation and as sole counsel in the High Court, arbitrations, and adjudications.
-In addition to advisory and drafting work, Daniel has extensive trial advocacy experience, ranging from short to multi-week hearings.
+He regularly acts as a junior on heavyweight litigation and as sole counsel in the High Court, Court of Appeal, arbitrations, and adjudications.
+In addition to advisory and drafting work, Daniel has extensive trial advocacy experience, ranging from short to multi-week hearings and appellate work.
 He regularly attends interlocutory hearings, including urgent applications, and has conducted numerous mediations.
 He represents both individuals and commercial enterprises of all sizes.

 Daniel has particular expertise in the following practice areas:

 Daniel is qualified to undertake public access work.